 Now YOU can help, let’s find out who the perpetrator was!!
 Let’s get this crime solved!
 People talk; they brag; they drink too much and let things slip.
 Any information will be welcomed and anonymous if you wish.
 Call 434.592.9574 and ask for Animal Control.”

 While they will never give up on trying to serve justice for cats, they gave them names and began the adoption processes.

-They were dubbed “The Frozen 12” and given names to match.
+The once snow covered felines were dubbed “The Frozen 12” and given names to match.

-The felines were quickly winning over the hearts of all who heard of their harrowing tale.
+Soon enough, the felines were quickly winning over the hearts of all who heard of their harrowing tale.
 At the Animal Emergency & Critical Care of Lynchburg, they were happy to sponsor the adoption fees for 4 of the deserving cats who were ready to find their forever homes.

-By December 20th, FOCCAC were happy to share a touching update on the thawed kittens!
+So by December 20th, FOCCAC were happy to share a touching update on the thawed kittens!

 “HAPPY ENDINGS!
 Four of the Frozen Twelve have been adopted!
 We are so happy to know that the community cares!
 Happy endings for Dove and Dancer, who were neutered and adopted from the Animal Emergency Clinic, and to Ring and Goose at the shelter!
 Still needing adoption are Turtle and Partridge, who are at the Animal Emergency Clinic, and Swan and Frenchie at the shelter.
 Our tiniest ones are not yet available.”

 On the other hand, Little Kristoff, one of the four baby kittens, was fighting the hardest.
 Found lifeless, he had overcome the first hurdle of escaping the cold.
 But then was found to have a intestinal parasite and was fighting Coccidia.